OmriBaso/JWT-Master/README.md

 and check how it is decoding it and brute forcing it.
 **Example2**
 `python3 jwt_forger.py -f "{'username':'admin','iat':'0'}" -s omri -a HS256`
-In That example we forge a our OWN JWT token.
+In That example we forge our own JWT token.